Eurovision Song Contest 2016: Final

-The final took place on 14 May 2016 and was won by Ukraine.
+The final took place on 14 May 2016 at 21:00 CEST and was won by Ukraine.
 The "Big Five", and the host country, Sweden, qualified directly for the final.
 From the two semi-finals on 10 and 12 May 2016, twenty countries qualified for the final.

 26 countries participated in the final, with all 42 participating countries eligible to vote.
 The running order for the final was revealed after the second semi-final qualifiers' press conference on 13 May.